 While bad bacteria can cause decay, the crevasses in our teeth are also home to healthy bacteria.
 Eliminating them can have a detrimental effect on overall oral health.

-Contact our office for more information, or book your appointment online now!
+Contact our dentist office near you at Huntington Hills for more information, or book your appointment online now!